Food is Fuel

 It doesn't mean eating joyless meals.
 It doesn't mean ignoring taste entirely.
 It means flipping the priority.
 Instead of asking "does this taste good?" as the first and only question, you start asking "what is this giving my body?" as the first question, and "does this taste good?" as the second.

-This is actually closely connected to something I wrote about in The Right Mindset for a Fitness Transformation - treating your body as a science experiment.
+This ties into a bigger idea I wrote about in The Right Mindset for a Fitness Transformation: your body runs on inputs and outputs.
 Inputs in, outputs out.
 When you see food as fuel, every meal becomes a small input into a system you're actively curious about.
 You start noticing what foods give you energy versus what foods make you sluggish.
 You start reading ingredients, not just menus.
 You start thinking about meals as inputs to the most important system you'll ever invest in - your own body.

 One Small Thing You Can Try This Week